bitcoinbrisbane/bitcoinbrisbane.com.au/README.md

 ## Sponsorship Packages

-Individual events can be sponsored
+Individual events can be sponsored.
+All sponsors will be included on the Bitcoin Brisbane website and meetup pages.

 | Ethereum Package | Bitcoin Package | Dogecoin Package |
 |---|---|---|
 | $300 | $500 | $1,000 |
+|

-Sponsorship packages are including GST and funds are directly contributed towards the events, in the form of catering and door prizes.
+* Sponsorship packages are including GST and funds are directly contributed towards the events, in the form of catering and door prizes. *

 ## Sponsors